djvaroli/claremon.blog/_posts/2021-04-24-japanese-jiggly-cheesecake.markdown

 * Find a tall cake pan or some other container that you think works and place that into a large baking tray.
 You want the baking tray to have high sides since you are going to add water to the baking tray.
 * Make a circular cutout of parchment paper to fit the pan.
 * Pour cake mixture into the mold and then pour hot water into the baking tray.
-* Preheat oven to 180 Celcius (360 F)
+* Preheat oven to 190 Celcius (380 F) - note, these temperatures worked for me, but the original recipe calls for other temperatures.
 * Once ondo is at temp, bake for about 20 minutes.
-Crucial step here is to make sure the cake actually rises, as for me it did not when I did this the first time (I did it at 160C, 340F).
+Crucial step here is to make sure the cake actually rises, and has some color on the top.
+I had to experiment a bit to get the right temperatures.
-* Once the cake has risen and the top has some color to it, open the oven, count to 5 then close the oven and lower temp to 110 Celcius (230 F).
+* Once the cake has risen and the top has some color to it, open the oven, count to 5 then close the oven and lower temp to about 110 Celcius (230 F) and cook for another hour.
 * Once time has elapsed, remove mold/pan from the oven give it a tap on all sides and slide the cake out onto a plate
 * Remove the parchment paper on the bottom
 * As a finishing touch brush the top of the cake with some honey